 What Are Turnaround Times for Employment Background Checks?

 Depending on the type of information an employer needs, a background check can be ready in less than a minute, or it can take up to five business days.
 It can take longer if it requires manual searches or cooperation from other organizations, such as professional license certifications, universities, and previous employers.

 Employment background checks are common when you’re applying for a job.
-Employers also often run ongoing background checks on current employees through regular drug screening or annual criminal background checks to ensure a safe workplace.
+Employers also often run ongoing background checks on current employees through regular employee drug testing or annual criminal background checks to ensure a safe workplace.

 An employment background check can include, but is not limited to, your work history, education, credit history, driving record, criminal record, medical history, use of social media, and drug screening.

 What Are Turnaround Times for Criminal Background Checks?

 A criminal background check generally takes between one to three business days, but can be returned much faster depending on the database that is being search, such as the National Criminal Database.